Game meat harvester vehicles

 for all game animals -

-- apply for a licence with the NSW Food Authority and pay an annual licence fee (for assistance see the licensing requirements for field harvesters of game animals for human consumption)
+- apply for a licence online or print version to the NSW Food Authority and pay an annual licence fee (for assistance see the licensing requirements for field harvesters of game animals for human consumption)

 - meet food standards